Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 A fully localized website in Japanese is essential.
 Automatic translation tools or English-only sites are often viewed as unprofessional or unreliable by Japanese consumers.

-Japanese ecommerce sites tend to be more text-heavy than Western counterparts, often packed with detailed product descriptions, multiple images, and specifications.
+Japanese e-commerce sites tend to be more text-heavy than Western counterparts, often packed with detailed product descriptions, multiple images, and specifications.
 This aligns with the Japanese tendency to research thoroughly before making a purchase.
 Clean navigation, clear pricing, and visible trust signals (like review ratings) are must-haves.

 Localization also applies to what you sell.
 For example, IKEA initially struggled in Japan until they adapted their product lines to smaller living spaces.
 Similarly, KitKat’s Japan-exclusive flavors, such as matcha and sakura, have made the brand wildly popular.
 Understanding Japan’s urban living, compact spaces, and cultural preferences can help you fine-tune your offering.